Punkin chunkin: World Championship Punkin Chunkin

 No World Championship was held in 2017 because of another injury-related lawsuit; before the decision to cancel, the organizers had suggested that the 2017 championship would have been the last one due to the lawsuit and the related withdrawal of its television partner.
 2018 came and went with the organization having gone silent, and no championship was held that year.

-In May 2019, the World Championship announced its intent to relocate to Chanute Air Force Base in Rantoul, Illinois and return for 2019.
+In May 2019, the World Championship announced its intent to relocate to Chanute Air Force Base in Rantoul, Illinois, and return for 2019.
 Organizers cited better state protections against liability in Illinois compared to Delaware, Illinois' status as the country's most prolific pumpkin growing state, the fact that the former air force base is a brownfield that does not need to be cleared of crops (allowing the event to be held a few weeks earlier in the season), and lower costs for police and fire protection.

 The 2019 World Championship was substantially downsized (in terms of number of competitors) due to the relocation, as many of the Delaware regulars were unwilling to trek across several states to partake.
 This allowed for a more intimate experience (spectators could visit the contestants in the pits before the competition began), but also led the organizers to believe the event would run at a financial loss for them.

 For 2020, the organizers sought to return to the eastern United States but were unable to do so because of coronavirus restrictions; the event was to be held in 2020 in an altered format, but organizers again claimed they could not find a host "in (a state) with favorable liability laws;" they also declined to hold the event in 2021, citing "many obstacles in our path in recent years - some well known and others, not so much(.)"
 The organizers stated that though they loved Delaware, they were convinced that "certain organizations within our state (...) will work to see that (the changes necessary to return the event to Delaware) never happen" and that it was outright illegal to host the event in Maryland due to firearms laws in that state, limiting options for returning the contest to Delmarva as they had hoped.

-The organizers set a hopeful return date of 2022, potentially in North Carolina which has the liability protections the organizers seek; they are also hoping to discuss the matter with officials in Virginia.
-If the event organizers could not hold the event in 2022 (and indeed there was no event that year), they stated that the event, as it originally had been conceived, would be effectively over and "that we may need to rebuild the World Championship Punkin Chunkin from the ground up."
+There was no event in 2020, 2021, 2022 or 2024.
+In 2023, the World Championship Punkin Chunkin, in lieu of holding their own competition, licensed the brand to Punkin Chunkin International, who held a World Championship in a field east of Vinita, Oklahoma, on October 28 of that year.